Who we are

 ALIMA was born.

-An alliance relying on African operational teams
+An alliance with local operational teams

 ALIMA works hand-in-hand with our local partners, an integral part of our governance model.

 Research and Innovation